j14159/j14159.github.com/source/_posts/2013-03-02-testing-erlang-spacewar.markdown

 ##How Long Will It Work For?
 I'm going to keep it live (aside from crashes, etc) for at least a couple of weeks I think.

+##What You Need:
+A browser that supports websockets and HTML canvas.
+Think recent versions of Chrome and Firefox, Safari _should_ work.

 ##Problems You Can Expect
 ###It's Ugly
 And I know.
 No explosions yet, very minimal.